naushniki/qamail/readme.md

 ```
 Now configure QA Mail.
 The Maildir, which you should specify in settings.yml is /home/qamail/Maildir/
 QA Mail itself must be run by user qamail.
-Also, make sure taht your firewall allows TCP connections to port 25.
+Also, make sure that your firewall allows TCP connections to port 25.